pfsense/docs/source/interfaces/accessing-modem-from-inside-firewall.rst

 the WAN on the assignment page is "*PPPOE0(re2)*", choose *re2*, and **Save** the changes.

-Go to **Interfaces > (new OPT interface)**, and **Enable** the interface.
+In the pfSense® webGUI, go to **Interfaces > (new OPT interface)**, and **Enable** the interface.
 Give it an IP address in the same subnet as the modem, such as 192.168.1.5/24.
 Do not set a gateway.
 Rename the interface to *ModemAccess* or a similar useful name.

 Configure NAT
 -------------